zimme/meteor-iron-router-auth/README.md

 ## Plugin

 The plugin is using the hooks under the hood.
-It's a plug 'n' Play solution for people with "regular" setups.
+It's a plug 'n' play solution for people with "regular" setups.
 I would recommend to try and use the plugin first and only use the hooks manually if you really need to.